meker12/commerce-channels.en/help/channel-manager/inventory-and-price-updates.md

 >[!IMPORTANT]
 >
 >After [!DNL Channel Manager] is installed and configured, all inventory, price, and order updates are synchronized automatically.
-If you already sell on Walmart Marketplace either directly or through another integration, make sure to disable the previous integration and verify that inventory stock levels and prices in the [!DNL Commerce] storefront are accurate and match the data in [!DNL Walmart Marketplace] before you connect [!DNL Channel Manager] to the live marketplace store.
+If you already sell on Walmart Marketplace, make sure to disable any other integrations that update the product and order data.
+Then, verify that inventory stock levels and prices in the [!DNL Commerce] storefront are accurate and match the data in [!DNL Walmart Marketplace] before you connect [!DNL Channel Manager] to the live marketplace store.

 ## Inventory updates